JunaidGool/shoes_api/checklist.md

   eg. nodeJS, mySQL, Express etc

 ### Installing
-* describe the installation process that is required for any system software that is required, as well as for any dependencies that would be required for this app. eg. nodeJS, mySQL, Express, Handlebars etc
+* describe the installation process that is required for any system software, as well as for any dependencies that would be required for this app. eg. nodeJS, mySQL, Express, Handlebars etc